sympy/sympy/doc/src/modules/solvers/ode.rst

 Hint Functions
 --------------
-These functions are intended for internal use by :py:meth:`dsolve` and others.
+These functions are intended for internal use by :meth:`~sympy.solvers.ode.dsolve` and others.
 Nonetheless, they contain useful information in their docstrings on the various ODE solving methods.

 :obj:`allhints`
 ^^^^^^^^^^^^^^^